 Living in a city or suburb in first world countries allows the opportunity of using public transport.
 South Africa’s public transport system was never great, and in recent years what there was has been decimated by corruption, incompetence, and crime.
 One's own transport for rural living is a prerequisite.
-The trick is to go to town as little as possible and shop smartly, especially with the cost of fuel.
+The trick is to go to town as little as possible and shop smartly, especially with the current cost of fuel.

-There are only a few remote tribes that can be said to live 100% natural lives.
 Any efforts towards reducing our environmental footprint can make an enormous difference and is to be encouraged.